25f2005869-glitch/data-science-learning-path/README.md

 # python--daily---practice
-daily python practice for learning and consistency
+Daily Python practice focused on fundamentals and logic building.